 9:00 AM - 5:00 PM ET

 This conference is FREE and part of the SBIA Regulatory Education for Industry (REdI) series.

 The purpose of the public workshop is to provide an overview of the status of current science and research initiatives for generic drugs and an opportunity for public input on these initiatives.
+The public workshop also fulfills FDA’s commitment under the Generic Drug User Fee Amendments of 2017 (GDUFA II) to develop an annual list of science and research initiatives specific to generic drugs.
 FDA will take the information it obtains from the public workshop into account in developing its FY 2022 Generic Drug User Fee Amendments (GDUFA) Science and Research Initiatives.

 FDA is particularly interested in receiving input from industry and other interested stakeholders on the following five topic areas: